Lincoln Navigator: Second generation (2003)

 Like the redesigned 2003 Expedition (U222), the Navigator benefited from a reworked chassis, new rack-and-pinion steering, and an all-new independent rear suspension (IRS), which brought better handling and ride comfort.
 The Navigator continued to benefit from a load-leveling air suspension but it now lowered the vehicle by an inch when stopped in the interest of easing entry and exit.
 The Navigator's powertrain was modified from the UN173, but the 5.4 L DOHC V8 used before was no longer advertised under the InTech name.
 But it now produced 300 hp at 5500 rpm and 355 lbft of torque at 3750 rpm.
 Due to changes brought with the redesign, the Navigator's base curb weight increased to 5760 lb in two-wheel drive models and nearly 6000 lb in four-wheel drive models.
 In turn, towing capacity dropped slightly.

-Tire-pressure monitoring was made standard for 2004 while Ford's AdvanceTrac, a type of traction control system, with Roll Stability Control was an option.
-In 2004, for 2005 the Navigator received a minor facelift with new square-shaped foglights replacing the circular ones used previously.
+Tire-pressure monitoring was made standard for the 2004 model year while Ford's AdvanceTrac, a type of traction control system, with Roll Stability Control was an option.
+In 2004 for the 2005 model year, the Navigator received a minor facelift with new square-shaped foglights replacing the circular ones used previously.
 AdvanceTrac with RSC was now standard while HID headlights were available on all models.
 In the interest of cost effectiveness, the 5.4 L DOHC V8 introduced in the 1999 model year was replaced by the same 5.4 L 3-valve SOHC V8 that had been available in the F-150 since the 2004 model year.
 Though having a different head design, the new engine offered similar overall output, producing 300 hp at 5000 rpm and 365 lbft of torque at 3750 rpm.
 The new engine was not marketed under the Triton name in the Navigator even though it is mechanically identical to the F-150's engine.
 The 4R75W 4-speed automatic transmission used from 2003 until 2004 was replaced with a new ZF-sourced 6-speed automatic transmission.
 The 2005 Navigator's base curb weight fell to 5555 lb while four-wheel drive models dropped to 5842 lb.
 Towing capacity increased slightly over the previous model year to 8600 lb in two-wheel drive models and 8300 lb in four-wheel drive models.
-For 2006, an Elite package for the Ultimate trim level was made available, including a DVD-based satellite navigation system with a voice-activated touch screen, THX audio system, rear-seat DVD entertainment system, and HID headlights.
+In 2005 for the 2006 model year, an Elite package for the Ultimate trim level was made available, including a DVD-based satellite navigation system with a voice-activated touch screen, THX audio system, rear-seat DVD entertainment system, and HID headlights.